luerhard/chapter_regression_and_artifical/main.md

 A Decision Tree is, as one would imagine, a tree of binary decisions on the data.
 The order of the decisions and the cutoff points according to which a decision is made are the things that are learned by maximizing an impurity measure like _gini_[^impurity] or _cross-entropy_.
 The trees in a (random) forest are generally simpler, in a way that they have fewer nodes (one could imagine them more like tree stumps) than a single decision tree would have.
-Interestingly, this has been shown to improve the predictive performance and, most importantly, makes the [!rf] less susceptible to overfitting compared to a single Decision Tree.\todo{where has this been shown?}
+Interestingly, this has been shown to improve the predictive performance and, most importantly, makes the [!rf] less susceptible to overfitting compared to a single Decision Tree [@lantz:MachineLearningDiscover.2015, 361].

 We will use 'bagged' trees here, which means that 'bags of features' (in the sense of multiple) are considered at every decision node.
 It is worth mentioning that there exists another group of ensemble trees called 'boosted trees'.